Class Action Filed Against Publix Alleges Deceptive Pricing Practices

-A class action alleges that Publix manipulated the weights of food products sold by weight — such as meats, cheese, and deli items — through its POS system.
+A class action lawsuit alleges that Publix manipulated the weights of food products sold by weight — such as meats, cheese, and deli items — through its POS system.

-A Florida woman has filed a class action against Publix Super Markets, alleging deceptive pricing practices at self-checkout.
+A Florida woman has filed a class action lawsuit against Publix Super Markets, alleging deceptive pricing practices at self-checkout.
 The lawsuit claims that Publix manipulated the weights of food products sold by weight — such as meats, cheeses and deli items — through its point-of-sale (POS) system.

 Wendy Koutouzis alleges that Publix’s POS system in five Tampa locations inflated the weights of certain products, causing customers to pay more than the advertised price without realizing it.
 Koutouzis claims that she was overcharged as much as 40% on such items as pork tenderloin.
 Her complaint includes multiple product examples.